Who Should I Talk To?

 If the parent/guardian/community member and the school principal are not able to resolve the issue, the parent/guardian/community member may discuss the issue with the school superintendent.
 The superintendent will review the matter as it relates to established policies and procedures and will respond to the parent/guardian/community member about his/her inquiry.

-Step 4: Talk with the Director of Education
+Step 4: Request the matter be referred to the Director of Education

-If the parent/guardian/community member and the school superintendent are not able to resolve the issue, the parent/guardian/community member may discuss the issue with the Director of Education.
-The Director of Education will review the matter and respond to the parent/guardian/community member about the inquiry(s).
+If the parent/guardian/community member and the school superintendent are not able to resolve the issue, the parent/guardian/community member may refer the issue to the Director of Education.
+The Director of Education will review the matter and support the Supervisory Officer in resolving the query.

-If the parent/guardian/community member and the Director of Education are not able to resolve the issue, the parent/guardian/community member are encouraged to discuss the matter with their local Trustee.
+If the parent/guardian/community member and the Director of Education are not able to resolve the issue, the parent/guardian/community member are encouraged to ask for a referral to their local Trustee.
 In the event that all other steps have been exhausted, the parent/guardian/community member may register as a delegation and make a presentation to the trustees at a regular meeting by contacting the Executive Assistant to the Director of Education.
 The Board will consider requests from members of the public to make presentations at Board meetings as outlined in By-Law XII.

 2.0 Representative of the Parents/Guardians